Updated on January 4, 2023

 There are many other types of real estate ownership disputes among co-owners.
 Other possible claims include fraud, resulting trust, constructive trust, adverse possession, breach of contract, breach of fiduciary duty and variations of these claims.
 Our Los Angeles based real estate attorneys have experience representing owners of property in all sorts of claims.

 Because Schorr Law’s real estate litigation practice focuses on real estate dispute.
 We have developed knowledge, experience and a breadth of knowledge that is very hard to match.

 Indeed, we have experience representing clients in real estate disputes in Los Angeles, San Diego, Indio, Riverside, Temecula, Santa Monica, Chatsworth, North Hills, Van Nuys, Baldwin Hills, Palm Springs, Pomona, Diamond Bar, Walnut, Santa Clara County, Oakland, Bakersfield, Tehachapi, Palmdale, Hollywood, West Hollywood, the Hollywood Hills, Downtown Los Angeles, El Segundo, Torrence, Santa Clarita, Ventura County, Calabasas, Oak Park, Beverly Hills, Venice, Las Vegas Nevada, Long Beach and all throughout Southern California.

 Because of our years of experience there is a good chance that we have had a case involving claims similar to yours and in your city or county.

-For more information on a free consultation for your real estate ownership dispute contact Schorr Law at (310) 954-1877, or by email at [email protected].
+If your’re you looking for a property easement disputes lawyers Los Angeles?
+Schorr Law has the top rated real estate attorney Los Angeles, California.
+For more information or to see if you qualify for a free consultation for your real estate boundary dispute contact Schorr Law at (310) 954-1877, or by email at [email protected].